-- 33. In the light of this, it is suggested that the following recommendations regarding the subject matter of the present working paper for the 2020 Review Conference be made: - (a) To call on all States and in particular the nuclear-weapon States to fulfill their obligations under the Non-Proliferation Treaty and previous review conferences, including their unfulfilled obligations and commitments under the disarmament pillar; - (b) To acknowledge the relationship of the Non-Proliferation Treaty to other relevant treaties; - (c) To refrain from reinterpreting existing agreed commitments and setting new conditions for their implementation; - (d) To acknowledge the inherent danger in the erosion of the treaty-based disarmament and non-proliferation architecture with treaties such as the Anti-Ballistic Missile Treaty, the Treaty on Conventional Armed Forces in Europe, the Joint Comprehensive Plan of Action and Intermediate-Range Nuclear Forces Treaty having been terminated or being severely threatened; - (e) To call on the Russian Federation and the United States to exert efforts with a view to resolving compliance issues and preserving the Intermediate-Range Nuclear Forces Treaty; - (f) To extend the New START Treaty and to negotiate a successor treaty to the New START Treaty bringing further reductions, in order to prevent backsliding of compliance with article VI; - (g) To acknowledge the positive role the Treaty on the Prohibition of Nuclear Weapons plays in strengthening the Non-Proliferation Treaty by providing an effective measure to implement article VI of the Non-Proliferation Treaty, as well as strengthening non-proliferation.
+31. In the light of the foregoing, it is suggested that the following recommendations be made regarding the subject matter of the present working paper for the 2020 Review Conference:

+(a) To call upon all States, and in particular the nuclear-weapon States, to fulfil their obligations under the Non-Proliferation Treaty and commitments undertaken under previous review conferences, including their unfulfilled obligations and commitments under the disarmament pillar;

+(b) To acknowledge the relationship of the Non-Proliferation Treaty to other relevant treaties;

+(c) To acknowledge the need for further effective measures to implement article VI of the Non-Proliferation Treaty, such as the Treaty on the Prohibition of Nuclear Weapons;

+(d) To refrain from reinterpreting existing agreed commitments and setting new conditions for their implementation;

+(e) To acknowledge the inherent danger in the erosion of the treaty-based disarmament and non-proliferation architecture, as shown through the Anti-Ballistic Missile Treaty, the Treaty on Conventional Armed Forces in Europe, the Intermediate-Range Nuclear Forces Treaty and the Joint Comprehensive Plan of Action being either terminated or severely threatened;

+(f) To call upon all States to engage in resolving compliance issues in relation to arms control and disarmament treaties;

+(g) To swiftly negotiate and conclude a successor treaty to New START that would bring about further reductions, in order to prevent the backsliding of compliance with article VI;

+(h) To call upon the Russian Federation and the United States to refrain from restationing systems prohibited under the Intermediate-Range Nuclear Forces Treaty and to urgently negotiate a successor agreement.